AlexChesser/microservices-architecture/readme.md

 ## TODO

 1. refactor so the configuration of urls and endpoints is owned within the scope of the individual app subfolders as opposed to within the scope of a shared docker compose file.
-2. discover how to set up various containers within the cluster so they can reload on save/update - that way this setup can be used for a holistic development environment.
+2. discover how to set up various containers within the cluster so they can reload on save/update - that way this setup can be used for a holistic development environment. (docker dev containers)
 1. figure out how to enable _different_ front end pages dynamically (current challenge, different CSS files if referenced from a "root url" would likely reference the content of a different container)
     - possible that requiring frontend pages not use relative paths is the only way to go?
 1. figure out certificate signing & TLS